-Anonymized composite from multiple implementations.
+Anonymized composite (Northline B2B)—multiple implementations.

 Situation